The Smart Set: Thayer years

 Although only lasting a year, Wright's tenure marked a period of artistic prosperity for The Smart Set.
 Thayer appointed Wright as editor with complete control of the magazine's content and direction.
 Wright, immediately taking advantage of this position, began collecting manuscripts from new artists and hired Ezra Pound as an overseas talent scout.
 With an appreciation for new and unconventional literary styles, Wright steered the magazine into publishing more experimental and avant-garde literary works by authors such as D.H.
 Lawrence, Joseph Conrad, William Butler Yeats, and Ford Madox Ford.

-Predictably, Wright's editorial decision caused a drastic reduction in readership and angered the magazine's advertisers, who began withdrawing financial backing.
+Wright's editorial decision caused a drastic reduction in readership and angered the magazine's advertisers, who began withdrawing financial backing.
 Additionally, Wright was using The Smart Sets checkbook to overpay authors for their work and was attempting to secretly fund a prototype of a more radical publication with Mencken.
 As a result, Thayer fired Wright in 1914 and announced an end to the magazine's avant-garde content and a return to more traditional material.
 By the end of Wright's editorship, however, the magazine was in economic disrepair, and Thayer handed over ownership to Colonel Eugene Crowe in return for forgiveness of debts.

-Nevertheless, due to the fired Wright's editorial decisions, the magazine had acquired a new intellectual audience.
+Due to the fired Wright's editorial decisions, the magazine had acquired a new intellectual audience.
 Its readership included such notable writers as Sinclair Lewis, Theodore Dreiser, Hugh Walpole, F. Scott Fitzgerald, and Ernest Hemingway, as well as college professors such as Stewart Sherman and Percy Boynton.
 The magazine also had garnered the attention of a number of critics and journalists, including Burton Rascoe, Edmund Wilson, Alfred Kazin, Franklin Pierce Adams and Harold Ross, the co-founder of The New Yorker magazine who was inspired to create the latter publication upon the demise of The Smart Set.